rodiogo/knowledge_base/README.md

 # knowledge_base
-A knowledge graph based on the data from the teachers from Tianjin University, China.
+A knowledge-base question and answering, based on the data from the teachers from Tianjin University, China.
 Technologies used in this project  were: BeautifulSoup, Jieba, RDF, SPARQL.